-James Camper, J.D., M.L.S., has a firm grasp of the issues in entertainment, politics, law, and hot topics.
-James seeks to render brutally honest commentary on said issues and topics.
+James Camper has a firm grasp of the issues in entertainment, politics, law, and hot topics.
+As a commentator, James seeks to render honest and assertive commentary on said issues and topics.

-Whether James is being a humorous personality at an event, or whether James is giving assertive commentary on social, legal and political matters, James is a captivating presence that has mastered the art of entertaining versatile audiences.
+Whether James is being a humorous personality at an event, or whether he is rendering serious commentary on social, legal and political matters, James is a captivating presence that has mastered the art of entertaining versatile audiences.

 James initially began broadcasting endeavors on the campus of Georgia Southern University, as the founder and host of ‘The Express Lane Talk Show.'
-Since then, James has gone on to appear on national television and radio, and James' content has been featured on major blogs and platforms.
+Since then, James has gone on to appear on national television and radio.
+Further, James' content has been featured on major blogs and platforms.

-Among many other appearances, to name a few, James has appeared on CNN’s sister-network, HLN, and Sean ‘Diddy’ Combs’ Revolt TV to lend commentary and personal wittiness to a plethora of topics that are affecting our society today.
+Among many other appearances, to name a few, James has appeared on CNN’s sister-network, HLN, and Sean ‘Diddy’ Combs’ Revolt TV.
+Before ever appearing on national television, James packed auditoriums weekly with the live audience 'Express Lane Talk Show.'

 James is credited with scoring the 1st-ever exclusive interview with Lyndon Smith, the Alabama man who was nearly killed and placed in the trunk of a car by members of VH1’s Love & Hip-Hop: Atlanta cast.
 That interview has appeared on some of the most popular websites in the industry, and has been watched by the masses on YouTube.

-As of July 2021, James holds Juris Doctor and Master of Legal Studies diplomas from a rigorous dual degree program.
+As of July 2021, James completed a rigorous dual degree program that will award Juris Doctor and Master of Legal Studies diplomas.
 As a potential lawyer and commentator, James intends on utilizing legal knowledge in both the legal and broadcasting arenas.